"Turning the hearts of the fathers to the children, and the children to the fathers..." (Malachi)

 But for Will Penn, God would always be "in Christ" reconciling the world to himself.
 In heaven, where the "Lamb is the lamp," (Rev. 21:23) and the godhead emmanates from Messiah's glorious face.

-Will Penn believed that in Him (Yeshua) dwells all the fulness of the godhead in bodily form and you are complete in him!
+Will Penn believed that in Him (Jesus Christ) dwells all the fulness of the godhead in bodily form and you are complete in him!
 What do you believe?
 From where does the godhead emmanate now at this present time?

 The scriptures teach: "He that has the Son has the Father."
 It is not sufficient, according to apostolic teaching of the bible, to be baptized in the name of the Father, Son and Holy Spirit.
 The apostles of Jesus Christ, designated "who" the Messiah is in the baptisms they performed.
 By being baptized "into the name of Jesus Christ" amidst a nation of Jews and pagans, you took a decisive stand, as to who you believed in, according to the Godhead.

-Is Messiah Yeshua/Jesus Christ your great God and Saviour today?
-Have you been baptized as the early church, into Jesus Christ's name?
+Is Jesus Christ your great God and Saviour today?
+Have you been baptized the bible says into Jesus Christ's name?
 Do you call him the Lord of your life?
+Do you know when you die that you will make heaven your home?
 If not, obey the apostles doctrine and according to Acts 2:38, Acts 8:16, Acts 10:46-48 and Acts 19:5,

-"Repent, (turn from your sins) Be baptized in the name of Jesus Christ for the remission of sins, and you will receive the gift of the Holy Ghost."
+"Repent, (turn from your sins) Be baptized every one of you in the name of Jesus Christ for the remission of sins, and you will receive the gift of the Holy Ghost."

 According to Acts 10:46-48, this is Pentecost, and accompanied as it was with the early church, by the evidence of speaking in other tongues!